~~~niantar~~~

 said even though the variability of the original word may have many different

-actual sound stimulus from the actual word.
-(Stimulus
+actual sound stimulus from the actual word. (

 variability and spoken word recognition.
 I. Effects of variability in speaking